-Our internal standardised assessments during 2022/23 suggested that the performance of disadvantaged pupils was lower than their peers in key areas of the curriculum.
-Internal progress measures indicated that, with the exception of 9% in English and 14% in maths, all pupils made some progress in english and maths.
+Our internal standardised assessments during 2023/24 suggested that the performance of disadvantaged pupils was above their peers in key areas of the curriculum in Key Stage 2.
+In Key Stage 1 disadvantaged pupils were performing slightly below their peers.
+Internal progress measures indicated that all pupils made some progress in english and maths.
+Our Key Stage 2 outcomes show an increasing three-year trend for disadvantaged pupils.

-Our evaluation of the approaches delivered last academic year indicates that tutoring delivered by external providers had a positive impact on progress, but due to budget limitations we are unable to continue this level of external support in 2023-2024.
+Our evaluation of the approaches delivered in previous academic years indicates that tutoring delivered by external providers had a positive impact on progress, but due to budget limitations we were unable to continue this level of external support in 2023-2024.